cxli233/SimpleTidy_GeneCoEx/benchmark_against_WGCNA.md

 In conclusion:

-1. WGCNA appears to return more modules and higher resolution without pre-filtering genes.
-2. Both methods detect gene co-expression modules with similar expression patterns.
+1. Both methods detect gene co-expression modules with similar expression patterns.
-3. Large blocks of genes are shared between modules detected by the two methods.
+2. Large blocks of genes are shared between modules detected by the two methods.
-4. The Simple Tidy GeneCoEx method detect tighter modules, as quantified by a mean sum of squares loss function, regardless whether the transcriptome is pre-filtered for high variance or high F genes.
+3. The Simple Tidy GeneCoEx method can detect tighter modules depending on the dataset, as quantified by a mean sum of squares loss function.